Tender, juicy, succulent ham with a sweet and tangy pineapple honey glaze that will put you in the holiday spirit.

 - Salt water: I usually clean my meats and vegetables using a combination of salt and water.
 This is probably the most common solution.

-- Baking soda and water: Baking soda and water are a great cleaning solution and a very effective way to remove debris and germs as well.
+- Baking soda and water: Baking soda and water are an excellent cleaning solution and a very effective way to remove debris and germs as well.

-- Vinegar and water: Vinegar and water is another common option; use white vinegar.
+- Vinegar and water: Vinegar and water is another standard option; use white vinegar.

-- Lemon/lime juice and water: Lemon or lime juice and water are great cleaning solutions, but they are more popular in the Caribbean than in the States.
+- Lemon/lime juice and water: Lemon or lime juice and water are excellent cleaning solutions, but they are more commonly used in the Caribbean than in the United States.
+Lemon and lime help brighten meat, making it a good option for older meat that may have been freezer-burned.

 Carving deep cuts vs injecting ham

-Marinating food has been practiced in the culinary world for many years.
-People use dry rubs, liquids like marinades, and, most importantly, TIME to inject flavor into meat.
+Marinating food has been a culinary practice for many years.
+People use dry rubs, marinades, and most importantly, TIME to inject flavor into meat.

-The goal is to not just season or add flavor to the top of your meat but below the layers of meat so you can taste the flavor inside every bite of meat, which makes for a better, more enjoyable dish.
+The goal is not just to season or add flavor to the top of your meat, but to infuse it with flavor throughout, so you can savor the flavor in every bite, resulting in a better, more enjoyable dish.

-Since ham is large, just like a Turkey, it will take forever to get the flavor to seep through to the center of the meat, so carving holes into the meat and injecting it with flavor is the more effective and convenient option.
+Since ham is large, carving holes into the meat and injecting it with flavor is the most effective and convenient option.
+Here’s are a few options to inject flavor into your ham.

-- Injector: This is best alternative because you can inject flavor directly into the meat.
-Be sure to do this slowly because the juices will squirt out of holes.
-Also, inject every part of the ham so that the flavor is thoroughly and evenly distributed throughout the ham.
+- Injection: Many people like to inject flavor into ham with a meat injector.
+Be sure to do this slowly, as the juices will squirt out of the holes if you inject them too fast.
+Also, inject every part of the ham so that the flavor is thoroughly and evenly distributed throughout.

 How to make the pineapple honey glaze

-Now, when it comes to glaze I keep it simple with a few ingredients.
-I use butter, brown sugar for sweetness honey to give it a nice consistency, and pineapple juice for tart.
-I also add a slurry to thicken the glaze, which consist of water and cornstarch.
+Now, when it comes to glaze, I keep it simple with a few ingredients.
+I use butter, brown sugar for sweetness, honey to achieve a nice consistency, and pineapple juice to give it a pineapple flavor.
+I also add a slurry to thicken the glaze, which consists of water and cornstarch.

 - First Step: Place a pot over medium heat and add in the butter and brown sugar.
 Stir it in well until it’s dissolved and glistening.